ibi-group/otp-middleware/docs/trip-monitoring.md

 #### Itinerary Matching Attempts

-In case no matching itinerary is found using either method above, the process can be re-attempted at the next run of `MonitorAllTripsJob`, up to the number of attempts set by `MAXIMUM_MONITORED_TRIP_ITINERARY_CHECKS`.
+In case no matching itinerary is found using either method above, or there is a connection timeout, the process can be re-attempted at the next run of `MonitorAllTripsJob`, up to the number of attempts set by `MAXIMUM_MONITORED_TRIP_ITINERARY_CHECKS`.
 If the number of attempts is reached and a matching itinerary is not found, a notification of type `ITINERARY_NOT_FOUND` ("Unable to monitor trip") is sent.